starfishdata/starfish/README.md

 If you have any questions or feedback, feel free to reach out to us at [founders@starfishdata.ai](mailto:founders@starfishdata.ai).

 Want to discuss your use case directly?
 [Schedule a meeting with our team](https://calendly.com/d/crsb-ckq-fv2/chat-with-starfishdata-team).

+## Telemetry

+Starfish collects minimal and anonymous telemetry data to help improve the library.
+Participation is optional and you can opt out by setting `TELEMETRY_ENABLED=false` in your environment variables.

 ## Citation